* Crimea parliament votes to join Russia, referendum March

 is, of course, eventual recourse to sanctions."

-The new Ukrainian government has declared the referendum
+The new Ukrainian government declared the referendum illegal

-illegal and opened a criminal investigation against Crimean
+and opened a criminal investigation against Crimean Prime

-Prime Minister Sergei Askyonov, who was appointed in a closed
+Minister Sergei Askyonov, who was appointed in a closed session

 Russian Foreign Minister Sergei Lavrov, who had refused to

-meet his Ukrainian counterpart on Wednesday, had talks with
+meet his Ukrainian counterpart on Wednesday, met U.S. Secretary

-U.S. Secretary of State John Kerry in Rome.
+of State John Kerry in Rome, their third encounter in two days,

-Earlier, Kerry also met his counterparts from Britain,
+Earlier, Kerry discussed Ukraine with his colleagues from

-But the EU summit in Brussels seemed unlikely to adopt more
+The EU summit in Brussels however seemed unlikely to adopt

-than symbolic measures against Europe's biggest gas supplier,
+more than symbolic measures against Russia, Europe's biggest gas

-The short, informal EU summit will mostly be dedicated to
+The short, informal EU summit was mostly be dedicated to

 displaying support for Ukraine's new pro-Western government,

-The European Commission has announced an aid package of up
+The European Commission has announced aid of up to 11

-to 11 billion euros ($15 billion) for Ukraine over the next
+billion euros ($15 billion) for Ukraine over the next couple of

-couple of years provided it reaches a deal with the
+years provided it reaches a deal with the International Monetary

-Diplomats said that at most, the 28-nation EU would condemn
+Diplomats said that at most, the EU would condemn Russia's

-cooperation, while threatening further measures if Putin does
+threatening further measures if Putin does not accept mediation

 They were expected to hold back from tougher steps both in